tsgates/arch-wiki-markdown/wiki/Mediawiki.md

 Configuration
 -------------

+The steps to achieve a working MediaWiki configuration involve editing the PHP settings and adding the MediaWiki configuration snippets.

+> PHP

 First, adjust the open_basedir in /etc/php/php.ini to include the webapps directory (allows update.php to be run from the command line):